intersel/jamrules/README.md

 * MatchPropertyValue('priority','priority1') -> match
 * MatchPropertyValue('technician','technician1') -> no match

-###function MatchPropertiesSameValue(aConfigurationPropertyName,anObjectPropertyName,aPropertyValue)
+##function MatchPropertiesSameValue(aConfigurationPropertyName,anObjectPropertyName,aPropertyValue)
-tests if a property value exists and is the same between a configurator property and the object property
+Tests if a property value of a property is set for the configurator and the object

-####parameters
+###parameters

 * aConfigurationPropertyName: a configuration property name
 * anObjectPropertyName: a object property Name
-* aPropertyValue: a value of aPropertyName

-####returns
+* aPropertyValue: [option] a value that should match. if undefined, test if at least one of the property values of property is set in Object and in configuration

+###returns

-returns true if aPropertyValue in aConfigurationPropertyName and in anObjectPropertyName are both set
+Returns true if aPropertyValue in aConfigurationPropertyName and in anObjectPropertyName are both set.

-####Example
+###Example

 *  object.priority.priority1=1
 *  configuration.priority.priority1=0
 *  configuration.activity.priority1=1
 *  configuration.strawberry.priority2=1
 *  MatchPropertiesSameValue('activity','priority','priority1') -> match
 *  MatchPropertiesSameValue('strawberry','priority','priority1') -> no match

-###function MatchProperties(aConfigurationPropertyName,anObjectPropertyName)
+*  MatchPropertiesSameValue('activity','priority') -> match
+*  MatchPropertiesSameValue('strawberry','priority') -> no match

+##function MatchPropertiesSameValues(aConfigurationPropertyName,anObjectPropertyName)
-tests if at least a property value exists and is set between the configurator property and the object property
+tests the property values set for the configurator's property and the object's property and if they are the same between the two

-####parameters
+###parameters

 * aConfigurationPropertyName: a configuration property name
 * anObjectPropertyName: a object property Name

-####returns
+###returns

+Returns true if all properties values of aConfigurationPropertyName and of anObjectPropertyName are both set

+###Example

+*  object.priority.priority1=1
+*  configuration.priority.priority1=0
+*  configuration.activity.priority1=1
+*  configuration.strawberry.priority2=1
+*  MatchPropertiesSameValues('activity','priority') -> match
+*  MatchPropertiesSameValues('strawberry','priority','priority1') -> no match

+##function MatchProperties(aConfigurationPropertyName,anObjectPropertyName)
+Tests if at least a property value exists and is set between the configurator property and the object property

+###parameters
+* aConfigurationPropertyName: a configuration property name
+* anObjectPropertyName: a object property Name

+###returns
 returns true if it exists a value of aConfigurationPropertyName that is the same that in anObjectPropertyName

-####Example
+###Example
 *  object.priority.priority1=1
 *  configuration.priority.priority1=0
 *  configuration.activity.priority1=1